Student Volunteer Positions

 Division of Administration

 Click here for the nationwide list

 For instructions on how to register on USAJobs, click here.
-To apply for a Student Volunteer position, please indicate the office/location you are interested in, whether you are looking for an Administrative Professional position, Legal position, or a Field Examiner position, and submit your cover letter, resume, and unofficial transcript to firstname.lastname@example.org.
+To apply for a Student Volunteer position you must indicate the office/location you are interested in, whether you are looking for an Administrative Professional position, Legal position, or a Field Examiner position, and submit your cover letter, resume, and unofficial transcript to email@example.com.
 If you are interested in a Legal position or a Field Examiner position, please also include a writing sample.
 For questions about the Student Volunteer program, you may email firstname.lastname@example.org.

 Student Volunteer Administrative Professional Positions